WahtuAstrawan/WahtuAstrawan/README.md

 - 👋 Hi, I’m @WahtuAstrawan
-- 👀 I’m interested in Programming World
+- 👀 I’m interested in Programming World and Meme too :)
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Javascript and Python
 - 📫 How to reach me
 - wahtuastrawan08@gmail.com